 If You Plan on Using a Template From the Start

 If you’re looking to hire a designer to modify a template, then make sure that you find and buy the template yourself.
 That way you know where your money went, and how much the designer will charge for the modifications.
 You’ll also have the benefit of owning the files if you choose to go with someone else.

 Catch a Scammer Who's Trying to Pass a Template as Custom Work

 When hiring a designer to build a custom website, it can get a bit tricky to spot a scammer.
-Templates are extremely popular and for good reason.
+Templates are trendy and for a good reason.
 They can be modified for your needs, are significantly cheaper than a custom design, and look pretty darn good!

-If you feel your custom design isn’t really custom, look around at template providers to see if you can catch any blatant similarities.
-This can be a bit time consuming though.
+If you feel your custom design isn’t custom, look around at template providers to see if you can catch any blatant similarities.
+That can be a bit time consuming though.

 Another way to catch the scammer is by looking through the code itself.
 (Don’t worry, you don’t need to know anything about code!)
 Most template companies will copyright their work and will leave trademark info in the code.
 Scammers will remove the copyright info on the site itself, but might not remove it in the code.

 For example, I used a template as a starting point to build this website!
 Within what’s called a CSS file, you can see Joomla XTC’s copyright info.
 Pictured below is what you’ll find in the file named template.css on this site.

 If there's copyright info and it doesn't match the web design company that you’re using, then you know something may be wrong.